Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lessons12.md

 >> This is a critical flaw!

 - You may notice another potential vulnerability in the same function - the `gasLimit`.
 Were the receiver a contract address which expended unnecessary gas in it's receive function - this call would also revert!

+### Wrap Up

+To summarize, here are a couple things to keep an eye out for which may lead to DoS attacks:

+1. **For-Loops**: Take extra caution with for-loops.
+Ask yourself these questions:
+   * Is the iterable entity bounded by size?
+   * Can a user append arbitrary items to the list?
+   * How much does it cost the user to do so?
+2. **External calls**: These can be anything from transferring Eth to calling a third-party contract.
+Evaluate ways these external calls could fail, leading to an incomplete transaction.

+DoS attacks put simply are - the denial of functions of a protocol.
+They can arise from multiple sources, but the end result is always a transaction failing to execute.

+Be vigilant for the above situations in your security reviews.
+Let's next look at what a PoC for Denial of Service is like.